 The name catacomb is derived from the Greek kata kyumbas (at the gorge), which was romanized to ad catacumbas.
 What the Romans meant was a valley, with the oldest known Roman catacomb S. Sebastiano.
 The subterranean, mazelike, antique graves at Rome were called catacombs.
-Today the definition of catacombs is often simplyfied to underground tunnels with compartments dug into the sides to hold graves.
+Today the definition of catacombs is often simplified to underground tunnels with compartments dug into the sides to hold graves.
 Sometimes the word catacombs is used for cellars of unknown origin and usage, but it is always used for artificial caverns.